IAccessible/IAccessible.github.io/index.md

 title: IAccessible
 layout: splash
 intro:
-  - title : "People with disabilities power accessibility in your products"
+  - title : "accessibility powered by people with disabilities"
     excerpt: 'Leading organizations use IAccessible to connect to people with disabilities for accessibility testing, training, and design reviews.'
 goal:
   - excerpt: >